 When a raptor becomes ill or injured it may not recover well enough to be returned to the wild.
 These birds can no longer balance ecosystems.
 Even in captivity they are given dignity and respect as "wild" animals.
 Their new job is to teach!
 They give humans a chance to learn about raptors up close, and help us appreciate the role of their wild counterparts in the environment.
-Our Resident Raptors have taught over 20,000 program participants so far in 2016!
+Our Resident Raptors do about 400 programs and teach over 30,000 participants each year!

 Keeping raptor populations healthy and wild requires knowledge about what each species needs for breeding, migration, and wintering habitats.
 Raptor populations need to be systematically monitored to know if populations are at risk.
 Our research team is gathering critical data on many raptor species and their prey and working with state and federal wildlife professionals to ensure the long-term health and sustainability of raptors in the West.